Omenranr/DigiBox2/documentation/DEPLOYED_ADDRESSES.md

 # Deployed addresses.

-Deployed addresses is the list of usefull addresses deployed on Ropsten Testnet.
+Deployed addresses is the list of usefull addresses deployed on Ropsten or Kovan Testnet.
 DigiBox Dapp is also deployed on Heroku

-## Adresses ropsten.
+## Adresses Ropsten.

 - Vault :
 - ERC-1155 :